The Library building is currently open for in-person visits as well as Curbside Pickup service.

 - Stream music and videos plus access e-books and digitial audiobooks through Hoopla.
 (We raised the maximum items per month during this time.)

 - Read all the latest current issues of your favorite magazines (over 2,900 of them!) with the Zinio collection on Overdrive or on PressReader.

 - Get your craft on by watching tutorials on Creativebug.

 - Learn new skills on everything from software to accounting to videography with LinkedIn Learning (formerly Lynda.com).

 - Keep up with your homework with the help of Illinois Homework Help/Tutor.com.

 - Access over 1,100 digital titles for grades K-6 with Tumblebooks.

 - Read to learn, then learn to read with digital storytimes for Pre-K to grade 3 on Bookflix.

 Use our public Wi-Fi:

-- Our public WiFi is still active.
-Even though you can't come inside the building, you can potentially still access the network from the sidewalk out front.
-The front of the building is still a fire zone, so please don't park there even though we are closed.
+- Our public WiFi is active.
+Even when you can't come inside the building, you can potentially still access the network from the sidewalk out front.
+The front of the building is still a fire zone, so please don't park there even when we are closed.